Minoru Park: New construction

 Minoru Park is undergoing construction starting from April 2014.
-It added a artificial soccer field, a multi-purpose turf field, and a multi-purpose facility for aquatics and sports for older adults.
+It added an artificial soccer field, a multi-purpose turf field, and a multi-purpose facility for aquatics and sports for older adults.
 The project was designed by the Richmond Sports Council, and the purpose is to replace the aging and inadequate facilities that no longer satisfied the community.

 The opening of the pool facility was intended for to be 2019, however, the project was delayed due to a crack in the base of one of the pools.
 However, the seniors and events center opened later.
 At the end of 2021 the aquatic center finally opened.

 Track and field throwing events, the cricket pitch, the tennis courts and one of the two existing turf fields have been relocated.
 Several trees near the Regency Park Towers have been cut down to make sure there is sufficient space.
 However, in new landscaping they will be replaced at a ratio of 3:1.
 There are also several paths in the park that are blocked due to construction.

 Plans to tear down Minoru Pavilion are currently suspended.

 The plan also includes new paths for park visitors and an expanded parking lot.